Paytm shares hit all-time low today! Should you buy?

 He added that the stock may slip further to Rs 800 levels.
 Investors should remain cautious and avoid taking fresh positions till the market stabilizes.

 "Buying on dips is recommended.
 It is an apt opportunity for the long-term players of the market.
 However, it needs a little more consolidation at the lower levels.
-Henceforth, the short-term players can buy on dips for short-term gains and meanwhile the long-term players can accumulate on dips," Singh said.
+Henceforth, the short-term players can buy on dips for short-term gains and meanwhile the long-term players can accumulate on dips," said Ravi Singhal, Vice-Chairman, GCL Securities.

 "Post results, the stock is under pressure and volumes are coming down significantly.
 The institutional interest is very less despite attractive valuations of the stock now," Kranthi Bathini, equity strategist at WealthMills Securities told BusinessToday.in.